 If history doesn’t overwhelm us, the plague might, then do we accept lockdown as the end of life?
 Of course not!
 Bells and whistles on the outside are nice, but humans don’t make the trees grow, a kingfisher glide to swoop, the stream to gurgle like a baby, or the sun to light up the day.
 Here for such a sweet short time, rather than leave for mars, put our money where our mouth is, nurture nature to thrive so that those who come after might survive.
 Do we run from what has gone before, seeking hope with some imagined absolution in the future, or step off the angelic, demonic carousel and work to blossom, a human being over the human doing?

 Doing, making, inventing, creating, gives us a measure of our earthborn brilliance, generating comfort and health unimagined not that long ago.
 And the more we measure ourselves in terms of wealth and wellbeing, we increasingly see the purpose of human life in this light alone.
 The main reason for our earth born presence continues to commodify our surroundings, an opportunity to buy, swap and control nature for a place we have in mind on the morrow.
 With power and wealth, you not only exist, but become revered and admired, too.
 We buy it.
 Learn the lesson and we learn the lesson well.
-Condition, bamboozled, cajoled, they lead us and we follow, increasingly convinced that without the trappings of a king we cease to exist.
+Condition, bamboozled, cajoled, the led lead and followers follow.
+Gilded power takes prominence over human nature and we cease to exist.

 Our clambering to make that mark has a significant knock-on effect, perhaps more now than we ever realise.
 The idea you are nobody unless you are somebody, makes a mockery of majority peoples walking this earth.
 Insignificant as we may feel, we remain kings and queens, imprisoned by our domains.
 Making a name, becoming significant, must be born of wanting.
 Clearly, our example set by the imperial civilisations of yesteryear is alive and kicking.